top of page

 Protein Goals in Menopause: The Takeaway

-Protein is one of the simplest ways to support lean muscle, manage hunger, and maintain weight- without spiralling into extremes.
-And if you’ve been “having chicken” or “having eggs” and wondering why nothing’s changing, it’s usually not you… it’s the sneaky portion math, so make sure you track your macros so you are not caught short.
+Protein is one of the simplest ways to support lean muscle, manage hunger, and maintain weight—without spiralling into extremes.
+If you’ve been “having chicken” or “having eggs” and wondering why nothing’s changing, it’s usually not you… it’s the sneaky portion math.
+So, make sure you track your macros so you are not caught short.

 Comments